crsh/papaja/README.md

 Note, at this point `papaja` is in active development and should be considered an alpha release.
 If you come across any issues, please [open an issue](https://github.com/crsh/papaja/issues).

+If you are looking for other journal article templates, take a look at [the list below](#other-journal-templates).

 ## Examples
 Take a look at the [.rmd](https://github.com/crsh/papaja/blob/master/example/example.rmd) of the example manuscript in the folder `example` and the resulting [.pdf](https://raw.githubusercontent.com/crsh/papaja/master/example/example.pdf) and [.docx](https://raw.githubusercontent.com/crsh/papaja/master/example/example.docx).
 More examples to come.